ggouws/HPC_dada2/README.md

   <br>
   <font size="4"><b>2.1) Access the HPC</b></font>
   <br>
-  To access the BESSEMER high-performance computer (HPC) you must be connected to the university network - this can be achieved remotely by using the virtual private network (VPN) service.
+  To access the Stanage high-performance computer (HPC) you must be connected to the university network - this can be achieved remotely by using the virtual private network (VPN) service.